-Qualification of the academic and research staff of the Master study programme and the facilities of the studies must be sufficient to achieve the aims and purpose of the study programme.
-If the Master study programme have a practical activity element, teachers’ must have experience of practical work and the university must cooperate with social partners in organising the students’ practical work.
-When a study programme whose aims are related to inter-field studies is carried out, subjects of another field are also studied alongside the basic subjects of the field and the university’s experience in both fields of studies is necessary.
-This experience must be proved by articles prepared at that university and publicised in scientific or professional journals, projects that have been successfully carried out and implemented, and also participation of social partners in drawing up study programmes and carrying them out.
+The qualifications of the academic and research staff of the Master study programme and the available facilities must be sufficient to achieve the aims and purpose of the programme.
+At least 80% of the Master’s lecturers must have a degree in science (art) and be recognised.
+The others may be practitioners with at least 3 years of professional experience relevant to the applied subjects taught in the last 7 years.
+At least 20 % of the subjects in the field must be taught by professors.
+When a study programme relating to inter-field studies is carried out, the subjects of another field are also studied alongside the basic subjects of the field and the university’s experience in both fields of study is necessary.
+This pedigree must be proved through articles prepared at that university and publicised in scientific or professional journals, projects that have been successfully carried out and implemented, and also participation with social partners in the design and delivery of study programmes.

 Branches of study

-Studies at institutions of higher education are carried out in six study fields: bio-medical sciences, physical sciences, technological sciences, social sciences, the humanities and arts.
-Study fields are divided into groups of fields, and the latter are divided into branches.
-Branches of science form separate fields.
+Studies at HEIs are available in six study fields: medical and health sciences, the natural sciences, technological sciences, social sciences, the humanities, agriculture sciences and the arts.
+Study fields are sub-divided into groups, and the latter are divided into branches.
+Branches of science also form separate fields.

 Admission requirements